williamjonathanliem/trueflow/README.md

 - **Supabase anon key is public** — this is intentional for a client-side app.
 RLS policies restrict writes to valid inserts only.
 Do not use the service role key client-side.
 - **Footer** — intentionally hidden on `/dashboard` and `/demo` (app-like pages).
 Shown on all others.
 - **KLR-03** will almost always show WARNING or ALERT — its sensor profile is tuned to reflect a higher-contamination source.
 This is by design.
 - **Realtime** uses Supabase WebSocket channels.
 Each page subscribes on mount and unsubscribes on unmount.
-The dashboard re-subscribes when you switch stations.
+The dashboard re-subscribes when you switch stations and re-fetches history when the time range changes.
+- **DO columns** — if your DB was created before DO support was added, run the two `ALTER TABLE` statements in the Supabase Setup section above.
+Missing columns will cause inserts to fail silently.